izzymg/fantasy/README.md

 Install NodeJS 10+

-Install MariaDB (Postgres should work, but untested) and Redis.
+Install MariaDB (MySQL should work, however it is untested.
+PostgreSQL is unsupported currently.) and Redis.

 Create a database in MariaDB called `fantasy`, and a user privileged to write, read and create tables on it.